-The permit requires compliance with new effluent limitations for E. coli, which may require the design, construction, and operation of a different treatment technology.
-For this analysis, the Department has selected a disinfection system that could be the most practical solution to meet the new requirements for the community.
+The permit requires compliance with new effluent limitations for Ammonia, which may require the design, construction, and operation of a different treatment technology.
+The cost assumptions in this analysis anticipate complete replacement of the existing treatment facility.
+For this analysis, the Department has selected the mechanical treatment technology that could be the most practical solution to meet the new requirements for the community as well as cost estimates to convert the facility into a no-discharge land application system.

-The permit requires compliance for Outfall #001 with new monitoring requirements for E. coli, Total Kjeldahl Nitrogen and Nitrate + Nitrite.
-The permit also requires compliance for Permitted Feature INF with new monitoring requirements for Ammonia, Total Kjeldahl Nitrogen, Nitrate + Nitrite, and Total Phosphorus.
+The permit also requires compliance with new monitoring requirements for Ammonia, Total Kjeldahl Nitrogen, Nitrate + Nitrite, Total Phosphorus, and Acute Whole Effluent Toxicity.